 The waves are nearly identical if the coils or windings are identical.
 If one has a fault or insulation weakness, the wave will have a different frequency from the others and appear separate.
-The iTIG III tester calculates the percentage wave differences (%WD) which is also called error area ratio (%EAR).
+The iTIG tester calculates the percentage wave differences (%WD) which is also called error area ratio (%EAR).
 For more details about surge comparison tests, see Surge Test Methods.

 The pulse-to-pulse surge test is used in applications with normal differences in the surge waves but when the tolerance for pass/fail is unknown.
 This is the case with some assembled motors and many concentric wound stators.
-It is also used when there are no other coils/phases to compare to.
+It is also used when there are no other coils/phases to which to compare.

-For more information on pulse-to-pulse surge tests and pass/fail recommendations, see Surge Tests.
+For more information about pulse-to-pulse surge tests and pass/fail recommendations, see Surge Test Methods.